-Differences in reliability are highlighted by weighting and combining the six factors discussed.
-The three variables given the most weight are the objective Base year and SNA Indexes, with 30% and 20% respectively, together with the research based Informal Economy values with a weighting of 15% The HDI indicator is weighted at 14% while Corruption and Ease of Doing Business are weighted 12% and 9% respectively.
+Differences in reliability are highlighted by weighting and combining the five factors discussed.
+The three variables given the most weight are the objective Base year and SNA Indexes, with 30% and 20% respectively, together with the research based Informal Economy values with a weighting of 15%.
+The Capacity indicator is weighted at 20% while Corruption is weighted 15%.

 The summary ratings are described below:

 Grade A: As Good as it Gets

 Countries in this grade all have up-to-date Base Years or use the chaining methodology and all employ the most up to date SNA 2008 standard for measuring GDP.
 They have lower levels of unmeasured informal economic activities with a median estimate of just over 14 per cent of official GDP and generally low levels of corruption.
 The quality of the economic data in ‘A’ graded countries is “as good as it gets” and can be used for most purposes, although the usual caution must be taken given less than full implementation of the latest standards, difficulties in estimating government output and the services sector.